William Pope McArthur

-William Pope McArthur (April 2, 1814 – December 23, 1850) was an American naval officer and hydrologist who was involved in the first surveys of the Pacific Coast for the U.S. Coast and Geodetic Survey.
+William Pope McArthur (April 2, 1814 – December 23, 1850) was an American naval officer and hydrologist who was involved in the first surveys of the Pacific Coast for the United States Coast Survey.

 Early life

 McArthur was born in Ste.
 Genevieve, Missouri to John and Mary (Linn) McArthur.
 McArthur's maternal uncle, Dr. Lewis F. Linn, was U.S. Senator for Missouri.
-At Linn's request, McArthur was appointed midshipman in the U.S. Navy on February 11, 1832.
+At Linn's request, McArthur was appointed midshipman in the United States Navy on February 11, 1832.
 In 1837 he attended the Naval School at Norfolk, Virginia.

-During the Second Seminole War (1837–1838), McArthur was promoted to the temporary rank of Lieutenant and placed in command of a small craft.
+During the Second Seminole War (1837–1838), McArthur was promoted to the temporary rank of lieutenant and placed in command of a small craft.
 Among the passengers was Joseph E. Johnston, who accompanied the vessel as a civilian topographical engineer.
-He later served as a general in the US Army and then the Confederate Army during the American Civil War.
+Johnston later served as a general in the United States Army and then the Confederate States Army during the American Civil War.

-McArthur was wounded in both legs by Seminole at Jupiter, Florida.
+McArthur was wounded in both legs by Seminoles at Jupiter, Florida.
 While one musket ball was pulled from one leg, a ball remained in the other leg.
 He was sent to the Naval Hospital in Norfolk, Virginia, for treatment and convalescence.
-There he met, courted, and married Mary Stone Young, the daughter of the Superintendent of the Hospital.
-Among their children was Lewis Linn McArthur, an Oregon Supreme Court Justice.
+There he met, courted, and married Mary Stone Young, the daughter of the superintendent of the hospital.
+Among their children was Lewis Linn McArthur, an Oregon Supreme Court justice.